 Named 2016 Ohio ACTE Outstanding CTAE Professional in Community Service

 Congratulations to Stephanie McKnight, a Health Sciences Teacher, at Alliance High School.
 Ms. McKnight is a Kent State University CTTE alumnus.
 She was named 2016 Ohio ACTE Outstanding CTAE Professional in Community Service.
-She has involved her students, as well as herself, in numerous community service projects such as teaching first aid to handicapped students, compiling first aid kits, creating and distributing kits for the homeless and orgainizing local blood drives.
-Read more: Meet the 2016 Ohio ACTE Educator Award Winners
+She has involved her students, as well as herself, in numerous community service projects such as teaching first aid to handicapped students, compiling first aid kits, creating and distributing kits for the homeless and organizing local blood drives.

 Kent State University CTTE Alumnus

 Inducted into Kent City Schools Hall of Fame